evereverland/2022/pages/introduction.md

 Enable individuals and families - using all manner of media including digital - to knit together the threads of their lives so as to preserve connections, memories and artifacts for posterity.
 What is remembered, lives.

+### more missions

+Enabling you and your people, using digital and other media, to knit together the strands of your lives and so to preserve your memories and artifacts for posterity

 ## Vision

+What is remembered, lives

+### more visions

+Where have you been?
+What did you do?
+Where are you going?

 Help people to - as [Kurt Vonnegut]( https://en.wikipedia.org/wiki/Kurt_Vonnegut ) said - "notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.'”